Automotive industry in Mexico: Vehicle use restrictions

-For example, a fictional 1985 Volkswagen Golf with 903-NRX plates won't be allowed to be driven on Wednesdays, 18 September 2010, nor 16 October 2010, etc.
+For example, a fictional 1985 Volkswagen Golf with 903-NRX plates wouldn't be allowed to be driven on Wednesdays, September 18, 2010, nor October 16, 2010, etc.

 The newer weekends restrictions have received criticism.
 Only a few months a year have five Saturdays, and so the blue-stickered cars will be removed only four or five weekends a year from circulation, while the rest of the cars will be weekend-banned once every month.

 Automotive culture and Mexico's auto show

 Since the first "Autoexpo del Automóvil", the automotive culture in Mexico has been growing.
 The first Mexican auto magazines were published in November 1982 by Motor y Volante magazine, which became famous instantly for its irreverent criticism and professional performance testing of local versions of many cars.
 After more than 10 years of being the sole specialty magazine, other publishers decided to jump on the bandwagon; in early 1995, 4 Ruedas Magazine, and shortly after, Automóvil Panamericano saw light.
 Technological advances have resulted in Motor y Volante remaining the sole digital auto magazine (by subscription only) but with an extremely large affiliation due to its 30 years of existence.

 The Autoexpo changed denomination in 2004 to the "Salón Internacional del Automovil" to reflect its growth into an international size event.
 It is in fact an event comparable to the North American International Auto Show in Detroit.
 In the first two editions of Mexico's Auto Show, brands new to Mexico, like Mazda, were introduced.
 Jaguar and Volvo did not attend the 2004 or the 2005 editions.
 Renault would typically attend every two years.
 However, the 2006 edition of the auto show was considered a failure and a fraud since over 15 carmakers missed the event, including Volkswagen Group, Renault and Peugeot.

 After the 2006 edition and for the first time since 1994, SIAM was not hosted the following year.
 A two-year event is currently hosted.